 VDOT implements numerous engineering and science-based solutions to avoid and compensate for impacts to wetlands and streams.
 We support the continued survival of endangered species by creating habitat and reducing construction related impacts to flora and fauna.

 On March 23, 2022, the U.S. Fish and Wildlife Service (USFWS) published a proposal to reclassify the Northern Long-eared Bat (NLEB) from federally threatened to endangered (87 FR 16446-16452) which would remove the NLEB 4(d) rule.
-The Final Rule was published on November 30 2022, and will be become effective on January 30, 2023.
-See the below link for interim guidance on the proposed rule.
+The Final Rule was published on November 30 2022, and became effective on April 1st, 2023.
+See the below link for additional guidance on the uplisting.